DataWookie/exegetic-new-site/content/training/python-introduction.md

   - Dictionaries
   - Iterables and Iterators
       - `zip()`
-- Extending Pytho with Modules
+- Extending Python with Modules
   - Installation
   - Importing: `import` and `import from`
 - Flow Control
   - Conditionals: `if`, `else` and `elif`
   - Loops: `for` and `while`
       - Changing the flow with `continue` and `break`

+### Day 2: Intermediate

 - File I/O
   - Text Files
   - Pickle and Shelf